lucyschrader/Blastochor/README.md

 The default mapping file (`resources/mapfiles/defaultmap.yaml`) will provide some basic object information.
 You can create a new one for your project.

-When your config and mapping are ready, run the app with `python -m app`.
+When your config and mapping are ready, run the app with `python -m blasto`.

 When run, the application runs validation on your config and mapping files.
 If any errors are found the application will exit and you'll find a report textfile at root containing the validation log.
 If the config's `quiet` is set to `false`, it will also be printed to the CLI.

 ## Command line parameters
 Blastochor can be set up with projects using a pre-defined config and mapping file.
 Put the config file in `projects` with the name `[projectname]_config.yaml` and the mapfile (set the name in the config file) in `resources/mapfiles`.

-To run a project, enter `python -m app --project=[projectname]`.
+To run a project, enter `python -m blasto --project=[projectname]`.

 You can also set a limit on how many records to retrieve, outside what's in your config file - great for testing.
-Enter `python -m app --limit=[number]`.
+Enter `python -m blasto --limit=[number]`.
 If search or scroll are set up to get more records (eg you ask for 100 but scroll is set up to get 1000 at a time), you'll get the larger number.

-Run the application with a profiler using `python -m app --profiler=True`.
+Run the application with a profiler using `python -m blasto --profiler=True`.
 A `.prof` file will be written to the `logging` directory.

-Use multiple parameters by stringing them together: `python -m app --project=plants --limit=10000`.
+Use multiple parameters by stringing them together: `python -m blasto --project=plants --limit=10000`.

 ## Config parameters